rosenblueh/Vulnerabilities/gitpod_cookies.md

 <img src="res/gitpod_cookies_logged.png" width=70%>

 There actually was a filter implemented, but it seems that the name of the cookie changed, so the filter was not working as intended.
-The issue got fixed by Gitpod within less than 24 hours after reporting it with the following commit:
+The issue got fixed by Gitpod within less than 24 hours after reporting it, with the following commit:
 [https://github.com/gitpod-io/gitpod/commit/486dab1bbfebedf965db7d4d591436880d8eac0a](https://github.com/gitpod-io/gitpod/commit/486dab1bbfebedf965db7d4d591436880d8eac0a)

-Similarly to the [CVE-2023-0957](https://snyk.io/blog/gitpod-remote-code-execution-vulnerability-websockets/) discovered by Snyk the impact of this was CVSS High.
+Similarly to the [CVE-2023-0957](https://snyk.io/blog/gitpod-remote-code-execution-vulnerability-websockets/) discovered by Snyk, the impact of this was CVSS High.